auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 And so on for _n_ given bits.
 We can map _2^n_ binary sequences.
 With just 32 bit sequences we can have encoding for 4,294,967,296 things!

 Using simple binary we can represent more complex concepts.
-All we need is a system that understands what each bit's answer of 1 or 0 represents an answer to a question.
+All we need is a system that understands what each bit's 1 or 0 represents an answer to a question.
 For a computation, the question is based on the rules of how the information is processed.
 How does information grow from binary?
-Well binary addition gives us a new output sequence from two given binary strings added together, new information generated from given information.
+Binary addition as an example gives us a new output sequence from two given binary strings added together, new information generated from given information.

+As expressively powerful as Turing machines are, they of course have limitations.
+They function on deterministic processes, and there are problems which cannot be computed, like the well known [halting problem](https://en.wikipedia.org/wiki/Halting_problem).
+Other than giving us computers these ideas have spawned entire fields of theory.
+One such idea is [Algorithmic information theory (AIT)](https://en.wikipedia.org/wiki/Algorithmic_information_theory).

+We can differentiate Turing machines based on the rules they follow to flip their sequence of bits.
+The rules are the program.
+This allows us to define [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) in terms of programs.
+Occam's razor was originally used by scientists to determine which hypothesis to use in explaining observations.
+We can reframe this in terms of the [minimum description length](https://en.wikipedia.org/wiki/Minimum_description_length), "where the description length of a data sequence is the length of the smallest program that outputs that data set."
+A program can be a hypothesis, it's how we think the data might be generated.

+This leads to [Solomonoff's theory of inductive inference](https://en.wikipedia.org/wiki/Solomonoff%27s_theory_of_inductive_inference).
+There are multiple competing programs or models that fit the data.
+When a new observation is not predicted by the model, the model is falsified.
+We have the remaining programs to choose from which we gives the highest weighting to the simplest.

 ~ connect next section based on evolutionary inductive turing machines and minimum description length?
 ~ The below section gets a bit loose.